Honey-Mustard Glaze:

 Preheat the oven to 500 degrees F.

-Combine the vinegar and brown sugar in a small saucepan over high
+Combine the vinegar and brown sugar in a small saucepan over high heat and cook, stirring occasionally, until the sugar has completely dissolved and mixture reduces slightly, about 5 minutes.

-whisk in the honey and mustard and season with salt and pepper, to taste.
+Remove from the heat and whisk in the honey and mustard and season with salt and pepper, to taste.

 Let cool to room temperature.